 But it was in the early 1960s that Butch Kardem, a local artist, painted the first Victorians these intense, clean hues — and in doing so, accidentally kicked off the city’s colorist movement.

 You don’t have to live in San Francisco or in a Victorian to find inspiration in these beautiful hues.
 Bring home your own Painted Lady by choosing a range of hues from the same color swatch.
 Try Aqua Sparkle for your field color and add Caribbean Splash trim for a look that’s clean and timeless.

 When the Golden Gate Bridge was built in the 1930s, the steelmakers coated the spans with red primer.
 Irving F. Morrow, the bridge’s architect, could see the bridge under construction during his commute from the East Bay, and he knew the impact its color would have on the entire Bay Area.

 The red primer blends so well with the landscape that International Orange, a vermilion close to Safety Orange, for is now the permanent color.
 Not only did it complement the warm landscape colors, but it was easily visible by the ships passing through the Golden Gate.

 We can mix International Orange for your project with this CMYK formula: Cyan: 0%, Magenta: 69%, Yellow: 100%, Black: 6%.
 Or try Orange Vermillion for an interior paint color as memorable as the bridge itself.

 Warm Up With Fog Gray

-For more San Francisco-inspired colors, visit our sample portal to find the perfect color for your space.
+For more paint colors inspired by San Francisco, visit our sample portal to find the perfect color for your space.
 You can even order free 8″ x 8″ color swatches!